 If you’re on the client-side and are looking to use Demandware for your ecommerce platform, you might also want to consider the additional cost for investing in an in-house developer, or train someone to tweak and work on the site.
 With the figures being quoted, it is understandable that access to the platform is restricted and that there is a dearth of SEO documentations about the platform.

-At SALT, we have been privileged to work with many international SEO clients who are using Demandware, so I wanted to share some of the common pitfalls that exist in there and how to fix them.
+At SALT, we have been privileged to work with many international SEO clients who are using Salesforce Commerce Cloud (formally Demandware), so I wanted to share some of the common pitfalls that exist in there and how to fix them.
 It’s not an easy ride we can tell you that, but hey, as Nietzsche said, what doesn’t kill you makes you stronger.
 So here are some of our top tips on overcoming Demandware’s technical SEO challenges.

 Crawl and Indexation